CyberGen49/CyberFilesRewrite/README.md

 #### `headerFileNameMarkdown`
 Type: `string`
 If a file with this name exists in a directory, it will be read and parsed as Markdown, then displayed above the directory's file list online.
-Only a limited subset of the Markdown spec is supported.
-See [the Markdown guide](#) for details.
+Check out [The Markdown Guide](https://www.markdownguide.org/basic-syntax/) to learn more.

 #### `headerFileNameHtml`
 Type: `string`